aruna-x/cookie-loving-monster-in-danger/README.md

 ## Known Bugs

-* _Questions may be repeated if a single table cell is clicked repeatedly._
 * _Confetti does not fall on the full screen if developer tools are opened in the window._

 ## License